visualcomputing-lab/visualcomputing-lab.github.io/content/en/_index.md

 #### Prospective Students
 We are always looking for highly-motivated PhD students working with us.
-If you are interested in joining our lab, please let me know.
+If you are interested in joining our lab, please let me know via e-mail (keiiwasaki[atmark]acm.org).

 ### News
+- 2024/06/05: We have two papers presented at Graphics Interface 2024.
-- 2024/03/25: site renewal
+- 2024/03/25: We have renewed our website.

 ###